-City Council adopted a Complete Streets Policy, Complete Streets Design Standards and Sidewalk Master Plan on July 22, making Cedar Rapids the first in the state to use the best-practice template Los Angeles County Model Design Manual for Living Streets to achieve a Blue Zones Community Policy® pledge action.
-This passage places Cedar Rapids one step closer to achieving recognition as one of the first in the nation to become a certified Blue Zones Community®, a place where people Live Longer, Better®.
+City Council adopted a Complete Streets Policy, Complete Streets Design Standards and Sidewalk Master Plan on July 22, 2014, making Cedar Rapids the first in the state to use the best-practice template Los Angeles County Model Design Manual for Living Streets to achieve a Blue Zones Community Policy® pledge action.

 - CHAPTER 5A - GENERAL INFORMATION

 - CHAPTER 5C-2 - GEOMETRIC DESIGN ELEMENTS